Welcome

 About the Age-Friendly Strategy

-The City of Kalgoorlie-Boulder will work in consultation with senior service providers and the Seniors Working Group to develop an Age Friendly Strategy which will further outline community priorities, future service needs, and initiatives that will support and enhance the health and well-being of older people in the city.
+The City worked in consultation with senior service providers and the Seniors Working Group to develop an Age-Friendly Strategy.
+The strategy further outlines community priorities, future service needs, and initiatives that will support and enhance the health and well-being of older people in the city.

 The Department of Communities, Government of Western Australia’s publication Creating Age-friendly Communities in Western Australia (2021) recommends that the adoption of an age-friendly approach will –